Tattoo Removal

 Dermabrasion involves sanding the skin with a rotating wire brush and may leave a scar or a pale area.
 There is a chance that even after several treatments, the tattoo may still be noticeable.
 The results seen by dermabrasion depend on how deeply into the skin layers the tattoo ink was injected.
 The deeper the injection, the less likely that dermabrasion will have good results.

 Laser removal has become the treatment of choice.
-Laser Tattoo Removal targets tattoo ink and rapidly heat it.
-Heat causes ink to expand and break up into smaller particles.
-The body more easily absorbs these smaller particles.
+Laser Tattoo Removal targets tattoo ink and rapidly heats it.
+Heat causes ink to expand and break up into smaller particles, which the body more easily absorbs.

-Each treatment will likely cause mild discomfort, comparable to a small rubber band snapping against skin.
-Most patients are able to tolerate the mild discomfort when it is within a small area.
-When a larger area, like a full arm or back is being treated, the discomfort may interfere with the procedure.
+Each treatment will likely cause mild discomfort, comparable to a small rubber band snapping against the skin.
+Most patients can tolerate the mild discomfort when it is within a small area.
+When a larger area, like an entire arm or back, is being treated, the discomfort may interfere with the procedure.

 Discomfort can be minimised by the use of ice, sedatives, pain medications, or injections of local anaesthetic.
-Talk with your surgeon about ways to minimise the discomfort if this is an area of concern for you.
+If this is an area of concern for you, talk with your surgeon about ways to minimise the discomfort.

 Multiple Treatments Are Necessary

 Each laser targets a different family of colours.
-To totally eliminate a family of colours, two to four sessions may be needed.
-Since most tattoos are comprised of multiple colour families, several lasers may be required.
-For example, if three-color families exist in one tattoo, and each family of colours must be targeted three times; a total of nine laser sessions will be necessary.
+To eliminate a family of colours, two to four sessions may be needed.
+Since most tattoos have multiple colour families, several lasers may be required.
+For example, if three-colour families exist in one tattoo, and each family of colours must be targeted three times, a total of nine laser sessions will be necessary.
 Various tattoos require 2 to 20 laser treatments for complete removal.
 Many other factors determine the number of treatments necessary.

-Tattoos achieved in a tattoo parlour are difficult to remove because professional tattoos are typically deep, dark, and made with complex ink.
-Homemade tattoos are variable in their difficulty of removal based on the type of ink used and the depth they were placed.
-New tattoos are difficult to remove because they have a higher concentration of ink than old ones.
-Older tattoos have a lower concentration of ink because as a tattoo ages, the body absorbs some of the ink.
+Tattoos achieved in a tattoo parlour are challenging to remove because professional tattoos are typically deep, dark, and made with complex ink.
+Homemade tattoos are variable in their difficulty of removal based on the type of ink used and the depth at which they were placed.
+New tattoos are difficult to remove because they have a higher ink concentration than old ones.
+Older tattoos have a lower ink concentration because as the tattoo ages, the body absorbs some of the ink.

 The total number of treatments required cannot be established with certainty at the outset.
-The common range is between 3 and 12.
-Treatments may be performed every one to two months or may be spread out over some years.
+The expected range is between 3 and 12.
+Treatments may be performed every one to two months or spread out over several years.

 The tattoo will start to fade one week after each treatment and will resume to fade for several months.
 Some prefer to save money by discontinuing treatments before the tattoo is entirely removed.
 Others pursue laser therapy until there are no detectable signs of the tattoo.